-- identifying feelings and behaviours-here, students will continue to enhance their learning about feelings and behaviours as well as the warning symptoms and signs that could indicate a deeper problem. - common mental illnesses-here, students will continue to learn in more depth about symptoms and signs of the common mental disorders of childhood and adolescence-namely, major depressive disorder, dysthymia, anxiety disorders, and attention deficit disorder/attention deficit hyperactive disorder-according to a simplified, age-appropriate, modified version of the Diagnostic and Statistical Manual, fourth edition, (DSM-IV), criteria.
+- identifying feelings and behaviours-here, students will continue to enhance their learning about feelings and behaviours as well as the warning symptoms and signs that could indicate a deeper problem. - common mental health disorders-here, students will continue to learn in more depth about symptoms and signs of the common mental health disorders of childhood and adolescence-namely, major depressive disorder, persistent depressive disorder, anxiety disorders, and attention deficit disorder/attention deficit hyperactive disorder according to a simplified, age-appropriate, modified version of the Diagnostic and Statistical Manual, fifth edition, (DSM-5), criteria.

-Note: The DSM-IV is the internationally accepted reference manual professionals use to diagnose these common mental disorders.
+Note: The DSM-5 is the internationally accepted reference manual professionals use to diagnose these common mental health disorders.

-- the importance of early recognition and treatment and the consequences of delayed treatment - the concept of stigma attached to mental illness
+- the importance of early recognition of warning signs, treatment and the consequences of delayed treatment - · the concept of stigma attached to mental health challenges and disorders